 🏭 Industry

-• Renewable energy sector benefits from government incentives and global clean energy push.
+• Renewable energy sector benefits from government incentives and rising demand.

-• Industry P/E at 23.4 highlights that Premier Energies trades at a steep premium.
+• Industry PE at 30.4 highlights sector growth, but Premier Energies trades at an extreme premium.

 🔎 Conclusion